Art-of-WiFi/UniFi-API-browser/README.md

 ### Configuration

-- credentials for access to the UniFi Controller API can be configured, in part or in whole, in the file named `config/config-template.php` which should be copied/renamed to `config/config.php`
+- credentials for access to the UniFi Controller API are configured in the file named `config/config-template.php` which should be copied/renamed to `config/config.php`
 - starting with version 1.0.3, you can store **multiple controller configurations** in an array inside the `config/config.php` file
 - please refer to the instructions in the `config/config-template.php` file for further configuration instructions
 - starting with API browser tool version 2.0.0 you can restrict access to the tool by creating user accounts and passwords, please refer to the instructions in the `config/users-template.php` file for further details